tristanlok/tristanlok/README.md

 Currently working on developing a filesystem and memory allocator in C++ or Rust

-- ✨ Future goals: Learn Ada, Fortran, and Cobolt
+- ✨ Future goals: Learn Ada, Fortran, and COBOL

 - 📫 How to reach me **tristan.lok@uwaterloo.ca**